Reflinders/Forge/README.md

 # Utilities

-Along with the `forge` keyword, there is also `const` and `sojourn` — const creates a new constant value and sojourn creates a new dynamic value.
-To create a constant, simply call const with the given value. to create a designation (sojourn), create it through sojourn, passing a function that returns the value.
+Along with the `forge` keyword, there is also `const` and `sojourn` — `const` creates a new constant value and `sojourn` creates a new dynamic value.
+To create a constant, simply call `const` with the given value. to create a designation (sojourn), create it through `sojourn`, passing a function that returns the value.
 Both of these values will only work if it is a DIRECT member of the base class table that is passed!

 Here's an example of both of their usages:
 ```lua